microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

-### C. Skiply Smilio Action Microshare 5 Button Feedback Sensor
+### C. Skiply Smilio Action Microshare® 5 Button Feedback Sensor

 US Model Number: SKPF000185
 EU Model Number: SKPF000184

-The Microshare version of the Smilio A Feedback Sensor gives give options to record feedback from your intended audience.
-The sensor sends data through to the Microshare Platfrom where it is represented on your dashboard.
+The Microshare® version of the Smilio A Feedback Sensor gives give options to record feedback from your intended audience.
+The sensor sends data through to the Microshare® Platfrom where it is represented on your dashboard.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Smilio.png" height="250" width="250" description="Smilio Feedback Sensor" %}